e-labInnovations/pika/README.md

 2. **Set Up Authentication**

-   - All users need WordPress Application Passwords for login
+   - On the login page, click the "Login" button.
-   - Log in to your WordPress account
+   - You will be redirected to the WordPress login page.
-   - Go to Dashboard → Profile section
-   - Generate an Application Password
-   - Return to `/pika` and input your username and application password
+   - After logging in, you will see an option to create an Application Password.
+You can leave the app name as it is, or edit it to something like "Pika Desktop" or "Pika Mobile App."
+   - Click "Yes, I approve of this connection."
+You will then be redirected to the Pika app, where you can start using it.

 3. **Configure AI Features (Optional)**
    - For AI features, go to [Google Gemini Studio](https://makersuite.google.com/app/apikey) and generate a free API key